 What are some natural remedies for clearing out the sinuses?
 Are neti pots appropriate?
-Do they work?
 What about steam showers?

 What is some general advice to take care of yourself when you have a severe cold?

-Stay hydrated, get good rest, no late, booze-filled nights.
+Stay hydrated, get good rest, and no late, booze-filled nights.